ryan-haskell/rhg_dev/content/_index.md

 ---
-title: "hey! i'm ryan"
+title: "hey! i'm ryan."
 subtitle: "and i build stuff for the web."
+image: "wave"
 date: 2022-01-06T22:38:14-06:00
-draft: true
 ---

 ### Welcome!

-My name is Ryan and you've found my personal website.
-If you are here to [play some games](/arcade) or read some [blog posts](/blog)– you've come to the right place!
+My name is Ryan Haskell-Glatz and this is my personal website.
+If you are here to [play some games](/arcade) or [read some blog posts](/blog)– you've come to the right place!

-I live in __Chicago__ and work remotely as a __Frontend Engineer__ for a NY-based startup called [Blissfully](https://blissfully.com).
-Although I have a bunch of experience doing fullstack web development, I really enjoy doing frontend work.
-I also make tiny web-based games to share with friends.
+I'm a _Frontend Engineer_ living in Chicago and working at a remote-friendly company called [Blissfully](https://blissfully.com).
+I have experience creating fullstack web applications, but most of my focus is on frontend web development.
+I also love making web-based games, so I can easily share them with friends.

-Every chance I get, I create things with my favorite language, [Elm](https://elm-lang.org).
-You might know me from the Elm community, which is full of the wonderful people for whom I created a application framework called [elm-spa](https://elm-spa.dev).

-If not, maybe you're here for all these pretty colors!
+Every chance I get, I use my favorite language: [Elm](https://elm-lang.org).
+You might already know me from the Elm community, from my work on [elm-spa](https://elm-spa.dev), an app framework I made.
+If not, maybe you're here because of all these pretty gradients!

 The website you are reading is completely __open source__.
-That means you can see the entire codebase [on GitHub](https://github.com/ryannhg/rhg-dev).
+That means you can see the entire codebase on my [GitHub](https://github.com/ryannhg/rhg-dev).
 If you like it, be sure to tell me all about it on [Twitter](https://twitter.com/rhg_dev)!
-I'm perpetually down for good vibes.
+I'm _always_ down for compliments and/or good vibes.

-### Welcome!

-My name is Ryan and you've found my personal website.
-If you are here to [play some games](/arcade) or read some [blog posts](/blog)– you've come to the right place!

-I live in __Chicago__ and work remotely as a __Frontend Engineer__ for a NY-based startup called [Blissfully](https://blissfully.com).
-Although I have a bunch of experience doing fullstack web development, I really enjoy doing frontend work.
-I also make tiny web-based games to share with friends.

-Every chance I get, I create things with my favorite language, [Elm](https://elm-lang.org).
-You might know me from the Elm community, which is full of the wonderful people for whom I created a application framework called [elm-spa](https://elm-spa.dev).

-If not, maybe you're here for all these pretty colors!
-The website you are reading is completely __open source__.
-That means you can see the entire codebase [on GitHub](https://github.com/ryannhg/rhg-dev).
-If you like it, be sure to tell me all about it on [Twitter](https://twitter.com/rhg_dev)!
-I'm perpetually down for good vibes.

-### Welcome!

-My name is Ryan and you've found my personal website.
-If you are here to [play some games](/arcade) or read some [blog posts](/blog)– you've come to the right place!

-I live in __Chicago__ and work remotely as a __Frontend Engineer__ for a NY-based startup called [Blissfully](https://blissfully.com).
-Although I have a bunch of experience doing fullstack web development, I really enjoy doing frontend work.
-I also make tiny web-based games to share with friends.

-Every chance I get, I create things with my favorite language, [Elm](https://elm-lang.org).
-You might know me from the Elm community, which is full of the wonderful people for whom I created a application framework called [elm-spa](https://elm-spa.dev).

-If not, maybe you're here for all these pretty colors!
-The website you are reading is completely __open source__.
-That means you can see the entire codebase [on GitHub](https://github.com/ryannhg/rhg-dev).
-If you like it, be sure to tell me all about it on [Twitter](https://twitter.com/rhg_dev)!
-I'm perpetually down for good vibes.